 The Project will operate 365 days per year and be monitored remotely through a SCADA system.
-NextEra Energy Resources operates a control center in the U.S. that monitors the readiness of its subsidiaries' energy storage facilities nationwide 24/7.
-If an issue is detected at a BESS location, the system can be shut down remotely, and a technician can be deployed to resolve the issue.
+NextEra Energy Resources operates a control center in Juno Beach, Florida that monitors the readiness of its subsidiaries' energy storage facilities nationwide 24 hours a day, 7 days a week.
+If an issue is detected at a BESS location, the system can be shut down remotely, and a technician in the Project Area can be deployed to resolve the issue.
+The Project team will respond to all emergencies following the Emergency Response Plan (ERP) in Appendix F. The ERP establishes procedures for emergency response management, evacuation procedures, response to fire incidents and natural disasters, and security and cybersecurity, among other safety topics.
+Public safety is further discussed in Section 6.3.